 How to Draw a Rhino with Charcoal and Chalk

-Our lesson on how to draw a rhinoceros in charcoal and chalk is a demonstration of the steps involved in creating our rhino drawing above.
-Charcoal and chalk is the ideal medium for drawing creatures like rhinos and elephants whose dramatic form is more important than their color.
+Our lesson on 'how to draw a rhinoceros' is a step by step demonstration of the charcoal and chalk techniques used to create our rhino drawing.
+Charcoal and chalk is the ideal medium for drawing creatures like rhinos and elephants whose dramatic form is more powerful than their color.

 Drawing a Rhinoceros: Step 1